matsengrp/thrifty-experiments-1/README.md

 * `cnn_1mer.ipynb`: Hyperparameter optimization for CNN1Mer model
 * `cnnmlp.ipynb`: Adding a hidden layer in the final layer is bad
-* `cnnpp.ipynb`: Adding a positional encoding to the CNN
+* `cnnpe.ipynb`: Adding a positional encoding to the CNN
 * `cnnxformer.ipynb`: Adding a transformer to the CNN makes it worse
 * `data-description.ipynb`: Exploration of SHMoof data sets
 * `fivemer.ipynb`: L2 regularizing the 5mer model doesn't help